mayankpadhi/AlexaIcebreaker/README.md

 ## Introduction

 This is an alexa skill which gives you a nice icebreaker when you ask for it.
 You can use it to initiate a conversation or a discussion with people around you.
+It was featured in hasura hub https://hasura.io/hub/projects/mayankpadhi/alexa-nice-icebreaker

 ## How does it work?